areas

 Overview

 Seesaw (previously Blooming Buds) is published and distributed by Vision Books, a subsidiary of PCM Publishers, Kerala.
 In early 2020, we were approached to redesign a set of 6 activity books for children aged 4 to 6 years.
 We began with a design audit and competitive research as part of the first phase of the project, which raised concerns that went beyond design, leading us to propose a complete overhaul of the brand and product.
+The project, which we concluded in mid 2021, culminated in a set of 10 activity books, 4 teachers guides and learning aids for the classroom, designed to make both learning and teaching an enjoyable process- one that encouraged curiosity, engagement and forming connections.

 We wanted a brand name young children could read and pronounce effortlessly- a name that was playful and fun to say out loud.
 A name that was memorable.
 And so, Blooming Buds was renamed Seesaw.
 With a name in place, we built an identity and visual style for Seesaw that was bold and distinct.
 The brand was brought to life with its word mark, set in Baloo – a typeface with playful, bouncy letterforms.
 Centred in white on a vibrant, tomato red circular base, the logo was the starting point for the brand’s unapologetically bold, bright visual style.